Clifford R. Kurtzman, Ph.D.

-When I was nine years old, Neil Armstrong first set foot on the moon, and I set out to try to follow in his footsteps.
-Armstrong’s “giant leap for mankind” gave me a sense of vision that has since guided my career towards opening up new frontiers.
-I grew up in West Los Angeles, and I went on to earn a Bachelor of Science degree (1981), summa cum laude, in Aerospace Engineering from the University of California at Los Angeles.
-Next I headed to Boston/Cambridge where I obtained Master of Science (1984) and Doctor of Philosophy (1988) degrees in Aeronautical and Astronautical Engineering from the Massachusetts Institute of Technology.
+When I was nine years old, Neil Armstrong first set foot on the moon, and I had set out to try to follow in his footsteps.
+Armstrong’s “giant leap for mankind” had given me a sense of vision that since has guided my career towards an opening up of those frontiers new to me.
+I had grown up in West Los Angeles, and I went on to earn a Bachelor of Science degree (1981), summa cum laude, in Aerospace Engineering from the University of California at Los Angeles.

-College was followed by six years in Houston at Space Industries International, Inc., an entrepreneurial start-up focused on decreasing the costs and increasing the commercial potential of working in space.
-At Space Industries, I had the exceptional opportunity to work with much of the team that had led the design of the Mercury, Gemini, Apollo, and Space Shuttle spacecraft.
-I supported a variety of both technical and business development roles at the company, working on several commercial spacecraft programs and acting as one of the lead developers for an innovative spacecraft mission control center.
-During the time that I was involved with the company, Space Industries expanded from 33 to 2700 people through growth and merger.
+New frontiers in my field of study at that time meant Houston, so college was followed by six years at Space Industries International, Inc., an entrepreneurial start-up focused on decreasing the costs and increasing the commercial potential of working in space.
+At Space Industries, I had had the exceptional opportunity to work with much of the team that had led the design of the Mercury, Gemini, Apollo, and Space Shuttle spacecraft.
+In a variety of both technical and business development roles at the company, I worked on several commercial spacecraft programs, and acted as one of the lead developers for an innovative spacecraft mission control center (shown at right).
+During the time that I had been involved with the company, Space Industries had expanded from 33 to 2,700 people, through both growth and merger.
 You can read about many of the important business lessons I learned from my days at Space Industries in my article: Standing on the Shoulders of Giants: What I Learned from Max Faget and Joe Allen.

-I love to engage in person with business groups and have had a great deal of fun doing so through the years, giving presentations, keynotes and workshops across the USA along with speaking excursions to Canada, Brazil, Israel, Japan, Netherlands, Germany and Norway.
+I have enjoyed engaging in person with business groups through the years, giving presentations, keynotes and workshops across the United States along with speaking excursions to Canada, Brazil, Israel, Japan, Netherlands, Germany, and to Norway.

 “Your presentation to ING was so well received last year that we would like to invite you to speak to another group of our general management.”